Little Barrie: Band history

 During 2012, work began on writing new songs for the band's fourth album Shadow.
 The band continued its tour, including a return to the US for shows in Texas and also opening for Dinosaur Jr and The Jon Spencer Blues Explosion before supporting The Stone Roses at La Cigalle in Paris in June.
 The group then performed in Vietnam and Japan before returning to rehearse tracks for the new album to be recorded that summer.

 Whilst capturing the band's live energy, Shadow has a much darker feel than King of the Waves, with more reverb and fuzz effects and influences of psychedelia, freakbeat and krautrock.
 Track 2 'Fuzzbomb' features Shawn Lee on backing vocals.
 The band also recorded a version of the song 'Only You' written by Danny Kirwan during his time with Fleetwood Mac.
 A limited edition 7" single of 'Fuzzbomb'/'Only You' was released as part of Record Store Day 2014.
 Shadow was released on 26 May 2014 and was followed by tours in the UK, Europe, Japan and the United States.

 In January 2015, the band wrote and performed the main title theme music to the Breaking Bad spin-off Better Call Saul.
 The full-length version of the song was the opening track on the album Better Call Saul—Original Television Soundtrack: Season 1, released in November 2015.
 Season two of the series also featured "Why Don't You Do It" from "Stand Your Ground".

 On 12 September 2017, Virgil Howe's unexpected death was announced by Yes, of which Virgil Howe's father Steve is a member.

 Following the death of Howe, Little Barrie worked with Malcolm Catto and released the album Quatermass Seven in 2020, followed by Quatermass expansion in 2022.
-Later, the musicians collaborated again on the album Electric War released in 2025.
+The musicians collaborated again on the album Electric War, released in 2025.

+Little Barrie were interviewed by guitarist and YouTube personality Paul Davids in June 2025 in his video 'The Best Rhythm Guitar I’ve Heard In Ages' which has currently received 417K views.

+On 26th February 2026 the remaining band members announced that they would be recording and performing under the name of Little Barrie again for the first time since 2017, and that there would be a new album Gravity Freeze released in the coming months.
+This coincided with the release of a track from the album, "More Bad Miles Of Road", on Bandcamp.

+On 26 March 2026 Easy Eye Sound released the video for the track "It Isn't Soul" from the forthcoming Gravity Freeze album.

+Gravity Freeze was released on 22 May 2026.
+A short tour of record shops in the UK at the end of June 2026 will be followed by an album tour in Autumn 2026 across the UK and mainland Europe.